 3. Invest in a Good Audio Interface

 Make sure you get an audio interface that will optimize your dynamic range and quality in your recorded vocals.
 Inside most interfaces, there are A/D converters – this is what transfers your analog signal to a digital format, and sends it to the DAW.
 These converters can be purchased externally if need be.
 In most circumstances, however, you will want to choose an interface that has the highest quality converters.
 High-quality converters keep crisp characteristics of the recorded signal as well as maintaining the dynamic range you’ve captured with your microphone.
-For more information on choosing your audio interface, you can check out this article.
+Check this article for more information on how to choose your audio interface.

 4. Process your Vocals Using Compression and EQ